 Okay, so the jury might still be out on the question of waffles versus pancakes (waffles), but regardless of where you fall on this question, there is no disputing that pure Michigan maple syrup makes all your breakfast treats taste better.

 With the warming days of spring at hand, the sap is beginning to run.
-Syrup makers will soon be hard at work turning that sap from their sugar maple trees into liquid treasure.
+Syrup makers are hard at work turning that sap from their sugar maple trees into liquid treasure.

 Michigan ranks fifth in maple syrup production, turning out approximately 90,000 gallons a year.
 Vermont is the top U.S producer, pumping out almost 900,000 gallons.
 Quebec is the top North American producer, dwarfing even Vermont, producing almost 8 million gallons of syrup.
 Adding an additional perspective, it’s useful to know that one gallon of syrup requires 40 gallons of sap.